-The Archivist shall consult with appropriate administrative officers and the Archives Advisory Board regarding any special conditions of access which may be placed on any category of records.
+The Archivist shall consult with appropriate administrative officers regarding any special conditions of access that may be placed on any category of records.
 It is understood that in the absence of specific restrictions, all materials transferred to the Archives will be open to all researchers.

 The Archivist of the Perkins Archives is responsible for the appraisal (evaluating the appropriateness) and accessioning of the records and materials.
-No materials will be sent or delivered to the Archives without the prior notification and approval of the Archivist.
 All materials accepted by the Archives will be accessioned: assigned a unique identifying number, and described briefly (office of origin, type of records, date range, content, condition, restrictions).
 The Archivist will maintain a file of accession records.

 The Archivist may need to limit access to original materials because of their condition or fragility.
 Such restrictions will be clearly described for each group of records and noted in the appropriate collection description / finding aid.